-With igroup’s Cloud Control suite for Azure, you benefit from our managed services team handling elements such as OS updates and your data and application server back-ups to increase stability.
+With igroup’s Cloud Control suite, Azure ISV Partners benefit from our managed services team handling elements such as OS updates and your data and application server back-ups to increase stability.
 We provide a test environment for compatibility testing.

 Historically, security has been the number one priority for any business moving their data to the cloud.
 Some industries mandate that data can only be hosted in the UK.

 The flexibility of the cloud means that it is possible to create a hybrid environment in which some elements such as the application itself is hosted in the public cloud (Azure in Microsoft’s data centres) whereas the database is hosted either locally on a company’s own server, or in a UK based datacentre for compliance.